openaps/AndroidAPSdocs/docs/EN/preparing.md

 ### Maintenance of the **AAPS** system

 Both **Nightscout** and **AAPS** must be updated approximately once a year, as improved versions are released.
 You will have step-by-step instructions on how to do this on your preconfigured computer.
 In some cases, the update can be delayed, in others it is strongly recommended or considered essential for safety.
 Notification of these updates will be given on the Facebook groups and Discord servers.
 The release notes will make it clear what the scenario is.
-There are likely to be many people asking similar questions to you at update time, and you will have support for performing the updates. setup the necessary  tools to allow the user to maintain and update the **AAPS** application,
+There are likely to be many people asking similar questions to you at update time, and you will have support for performing the updates.

 ## How long will it take?

-As mentioned earlier, adopting **AAPS** is more of a “journey” that requires investment of your personal time.
+As mentioned earlier, using **AAPS** is more of a “journey” that requires investment of your personal time.
 It is not a one-time setup.
 Current estimates for building **AAPS**, installing and configuring **AAPS** and **CGM** software and getting from open loop to hybrid closed looping with **AAPS** are about 2 to 3 months overall.
 Here is breakdown:

 | Tasks                                                                                |  Approx time    |
 |--------------------------------------------------------------------------------------|:---------------:|